RILAB/Plant3G/index.md

 ## Overview

-The **Plant3G** package was designed to be a transparent engine for dynamic report generation with R, solve some long-standing problems in Sweave, and combine features in other add-on packages into one package.
+The **Plant3G** package was designed to be a transparent engine for NGS-enabled genomic selection and genome-wide association studies.